Rahix/tbot/doc/recipes.rst

             )

-Download artifacts to TBot Host
+Download artifacts to tbot Host
 -------------------------------
 Especially in a CI setting you might want to store build artifacts next to the log.
-You can do so using the ``copy`` testcase that is built into TBot.
+You can do so using the ``copy`` testcase that is built into tbot.
 Do note however, that you can't download artifacts directly from e.g. the buildhost.
 To do that, first copy them to the LabHost and download them from there.
 Here's example code::